SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 the nature and characteristics of the traffic each packet carries.
 This needs to be communicated on a per packet basis.

-Examples: Packet Priority, Type of media frame
+Examples: Packet Priority, tolerance to delay

 # Use Cases {#uc}

-Use Case Requirements Definition

-REQ-MEDIA-AV-SEPARATE:
-: Audio can be prioritized differently than video.
-: This requirement may be generalized to non-media packet types.
+Requirements:

+REQ-CLIENT-DECIDES:
+: User/Client requests the network to honor the application's metadata signaling.
 : This is a per-flow metadata requirement.

 REQ-PAYLOAD-CLIENT-DECIDES:
-: The ability of the receiver to change the priority by communicating to the network to prioritize one payload(metadata) over another within the flow -- without cooperation of the sender.
-Gives the sender the ability to have same metadata for all the connections without having to change based on the user preference, aids in scalability.
+: The user/client requests the network to prioritize one payload (metadata values) over another within the flow (UDP 4-tuple).
+: Allows the server to send the same metadata to all downstream connections without having to change based on user preference.
 : This is a per-flow metadata requirement.

-REQ-MEDIA-KEYFRAME:
-: Video contains partial frames and full frames, which need to be distinguished so that full frames can be indicated to the network.
-: This is a per-packet metadata requirement.

 REQ-PACKET-PRIORITY:
-: Indicates the imporance of a packet within a flow, which helps intermediaries to prioritize based on requirement and during reactive events.
-This priority value also can be used to indicate loss tolerance and the network elements can drop loss tolerant packets during reactive events.
+: Server indicates the importance of a packet within a flow.
+This allows the network to prioritize based on requirement and during reactive events.
+This priority value may also be used to indicate loss tolerance and the network elements may drop loss tolerant packets during reactive events.
 : This is a per-packet metadata requirement.

-REQ-CLIENT-DECIDES:
-: User/Client indicating to the network to honor the application's metadata signaling.
-: This is a per-flow metadata requirement.

 ## Media Streaming {#uc-streaming}